In this article, I explain whether Singapore is worth visiting and share some interesting facts about this truly impressive metropolis.

 Things to know before visiting Singapore

 Singapore has not always been the model city it is today.
-In the past, it was controlled by the Japanese, Siamese, Malacca and in the more recent past by the English, Japanese and for a short time was under the control of Malaysia.
+In the past, it was controlled by the Japanese, Siamese, and Malacca.
+In the more recent past, the English and the Japanese controlled it, and for a short time, it was under the control of Malaysia.
 On August 9, 1965, Singapore became independent as the “Republic of Singapore”.
-A lot of people ask what country is Singapore located in?
-The answer is Singapore it’s a country itself and it borders Malaysia in the north.
+A lot of people ask what country Singapore is located in.
+The answer is Singapore is a country that borders Malaysia in the north.

-If you want to visit Singapore keep in mind that the climate is equatorial, so there are no seasons.
+If you want to visit Singapore, remember that the climate is equatorial, so there are no seasons.
 Temperatures vary very little throughout the year.
-That said April and May are the hottest months, while November and December are the wettest.
-Between August and October, there is often a cloak of smoke coming from the combustion of shrubs in nearby Indonesia.
-This being said, I visited Singapore in October but luckily I didn’t have any problem with the smoke.
+That said, April and May are the hottest months, while November and December are the wettest.
+Between August and October, a cloak of smoke often comes from the combustion of shrubs in nearby Indonesia.
+This being said, I visited Singapore in October, but luckily, I didn’t have any problem with the smoke.

-As you can imagine accommodation in Singapore is expensive, especially compared to other states of Asia.
-On Booking.com there are often good offers and often you can also find good deals on Trip.com.
-Keep in mind though that it’s a good idea to book your room a little in advance because Singapore it’s a very popular destination for tourists coming from other states in Asia.
+As you can imagine, accommodation in Singapore is expensive, especially compared to other countries in Asia.
+On Booking.com, there are often good offers, and you can also find good deals on Trip.com.
+However, booking your room a little in advance is a good idea because Singapore is a very popular destination for tourists from other Asian countries.

 I also suggest you book a room as close as possible to the subway (also called MRT).
-If you don’t have any budget problems or you want to do something special once in a while, then you should consider staying at the Marina Bay Sands Hotel, one of the most iconic in the world.
-The infinity pool with a view of the bay is definitely worth the money.
+If you don’t have any budget problems or want to do something special occasionally, you should consider staying at the Marina Bay Sands Hotel, one of the most iconic in the world.
+The infinity pool with a view of the bay is worth the money.

-In the next post, I will give some advice on what to see and what to do in Singapore.
+Don’t miss this travel guide where I talk about what to see and what to do in Singapore.
 Don’t miss it.